hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-03-how-to-create-custom-blocks-in-hugo.md

 {{< end >}}

 {{< block class="caution" >}}
 Caution: Great food ahead!
-Don't go if you are on a diet.
+Stop if you are on a diet.
 {{< end >}}

 {{< block class="warning" >}}
 Warning: Road blocked ahead!
 {{< end >}}

-I personally like use this quite often:
+I personally use this quite often:

 {{< block class="reminder" >}}
 You can use this whatever way you like.
 I usually use it to remind myself something in a post.
 {{< end >}}

-If you like it too, you can download the image [here](http://gdut_yy.gitee.io/doc-csstdg4/ch1.html#_1-6-feature-queries), and then add the following to your stylesheet (edit as you need):
+If you like it too, you can download the image [here](http://gdut_yy.gitee.io/doc-csstdg4/ch1.html#_1-6-feature-queries), and then add the following codes to your stylesheet (edit as you need):

 ```css
 .reminder {